 Day 1 - San Francisco to Mendocino

 Besides our lunch and pictures at the Golden Gate Bridge, we did not allow time for much sightseeing.
 If you have not been to San Francisco, then I suggest staying at least 2 nights and explore the many sights.
 Check out some places to stay in San Francisco, city tours, and things to do:

 From San Francisco, we drove about 3 hours to Mendocino in Northern California.
 The drive up the Pacific Coast Highway and into the Redwoods was spectacular, but be warned that for about an hour the road turns inland and has many twists and turns.
 We stopped along the way at Simi Winery for a tasting before heading to our hotel in Mendocino.

 The bed and breakfast, Glendeven Inn, has been one of my favorite places to stay!
 The surroundings were beautiful, our room was well decorated with ocean and forest views, there was an on-site farm, and there was a hiking trail to the shore.
 We stayed at Glendeven Inn for two nights.
 Each morning we received a tasty breakfast delivered to our room, and afterward, we would hike 1/2 a mile on Cobbler’s Walk Trail to the Pacific Ocean.
-Each evening we enjoyed a free wine happy hour, and a delicious dinner in town.
+Each evening we enjoyed a free wine happy hour and a delicious dinner in town.
 Although on the pricier side, I highly recommend staying at Glendeven Inn for a couples getaway.

 Day 2 – Mendocino and Fort Bragg